 NOTE: Don’t have time to make broth?
-RuffMutts offers frozen Borderland Broth mixtures in-store!
-Just thaw and serve (warm up if you like!).
+RuffMutts offers frozen Pets in the Kitchen Pork Bone Broth in-store!
+Just grab a cube or two and add to your pets bowl (warm up if you like!).
 We highly recommend adding moisture to your kibble by either adding water or bone broth to rehydrate your pets food for easier digestion.

 Article Source dogsnaturallymagazine.com